Nargath/fvtt-crit-hits-and-fumbles-pf1/README.md

 For Crits/Fumbles that may have a longer duration, you can drag these Buffs onto any Actor as a reminder that the Crit/Fumble is still in effect.
+These buffs are stored in the 'Critical Fumbles - PF1' and 'Critical Hits - PF1' Compendiums.